apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 account of the values within the covering index code.

 One thing to be careful about is again index selection.
-We will still need all index keys to be present in the selector as above so need differentiate between the fields in index's keys and values when selecting an index to ensure we retain the correct behaviour.
+We will still need all index keys to be present in the `selector` as above so need differentiate between the fields in index's keys and values when selecting an index to ensure we retain the correct behaviour per [Mango JSON index selection](#mango-json-index-selection).

 ## Mixed versions during cluster upgrades